pemcg/manageiq-automation-howto-guide/chapter17/options_hash.md

 | :instance_type | request.set_instance_type |
 | :guest_access_key_pair | request.set_guest_access_key_pair |

-All but the first four of the 'set' methods listed above also perform a validity check that the value that we're setting is an eligible resource for the provisioning instance.
+All but the first four of the 'set' methods listed above perform a validity check that the value that we're setting is an eligible resource for the provisioning instance.

 Use one of the techniques discussed in [Investigative Debugging](../chapter11/investigative_debugging.md) to find out what key/value pairs are in the options hash to manipluate.